 Days on the market

-First-time buyers accounted for 28% of sales in November, up 26% from November 202.
-Investors and second-home buyers accounted for 14% of home sales in November, down from 15% in November 2021.
+First-time buyers accounted for 31% of sales in November, up 28% from November 2022.
+Investors and second-home buyers accounted for 18% of home sales in November, up 14% from November 2022.

-In the southern region of the country, home sales are down 35% from a year ago.
+In the country’s southern region, home sales are down 4.3% from a year ago.
 However, prices in the southern region have increased by 4.7% from October.
 The median home price in the southern region during November was $351,500.

 Atlanta Market Analysis